Mirantis/kqueen/docs/kqueen.rst

 Provision a Kubernetes cluster
 ------------------------------

-You can provision a Kubernetes cluster using various community of engines, such as Google Kubernetes engine or Azure Kubernetes Service.
+You can provision a Kubernetes cluster using various community of engines, such as Google Kubernetes engine, Azure Kubernetes Service or Openstack Heat.

 To provision a Kubernetes cluster using the Openstack Engine:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~